 2. Open TV Settings and navigate to General.

-3. Go to Network > Network Status and click IP Settings. samsung smart tv ip settings
+3. Go to Network > Network Status and click IP Settings.samsung smart tv ip settings

 4. Go to DNS Settings and select Enter Manually.

-5. Now enter a public DNS address: 208.67.222.222. edit dns address samsung tv
+5. Now enter a public DNS address: 208.67.222.222.edit dns address samsung tv

 Error Code 107 / 116 / 301

 If you encounter Error code 107 or Message code: 107 on your Samsung TV, check the connection settings.
-Error code 107 indicates an OpenAPI problem and is associated with Smart Hub’s inability to function due to poor or no network connection.
+Error code 107 indicates an OpenAPI problem and is associated with Smart Hub’s inability to function due to a poor or no network connection.
 Try the following fixes.

 • Reset the Smart Hub on your TV.